Shreshtthh/LucidPay/README.md

 - **Publishes this entire decision process to a Somnia Data Stream**

 #### ⚡ **Zero-Latency UI**
-The frontend subscribes to these streams via WebSocket.
-Instead of polling the blockchain, users see:
+The frontend subscribes to these streams via polling.
+In production, however, we'll be working towards a web-sockets oriented approach.
+The users see-
 - The AI's real-time activity
 - Stream updates the instant they happen
 - The keeper's reasoning for every decision